This bad boy comes after the basic segmentation. You have to work on an already segmented module.

 - Click Add a new segment.

-- Either create a new campaign segment or load smart segment to choose from your existing smart segments.
+- There you can select or search a Main segment, load an already existing Smart segment or simply switch the toggle button to create a new Smart segment.
 If you've missed the article about Smart segments, now is your chance to read it.

 - Click Save & Close when you're satisfied with what you have.